Top 12 Venture Capital Firms Investing in Cloud Computing Startups

 Image of Spider Capital - Top VCs in Cloud Computing

-Spider Capital is a seed-stage venture firm that backs enterprise software companies aiming to modernize established industries.
-They focus on providing the first round of institutional capital to founders who are driving the digital transformation of their sector.
+Spider Capital is a seed-stage venture firm that focuses on enterprise software companies.
+They back startups that are part of the digital transformation of industry.

-Once you secure funding from a partner like Spider Capital, Rho can help you manage your new capital with integrated business banking, corporate cards, and automated bill pay.
+Once you secure funding from a firm like Spider Capital, Rho’s integrated financial tools — including business banking, corporate cards, and automated bill pay — help you manage and deploy that capital efficiently.

-• Industries of focus: Enterprise Software, Cloud Computing, FinTech, Software
+• Industries of focus: Enterprise Software, Cloud Computing, FinTech, and Software

 • Geographical presence: San Francisco, California